Origins of suppressed self-diffusion of nanoscale constituents of a complex liquid

 To determine the interactions between NCs in complex fluid phases, we study 5.8$\pm$0.3 nm diameter PbS NCs coated with Sn$_2$S$_6^{4-}$ ligands dispersed in a mixture of N-methylformamide (NMF) and N,N-dimethylformamide (DMF) \cite{coropceanu_self-assembly_2022,jeong_colloidal_2024}.
-In addition to studying the NCs in the colloidal phase (\textbf{Figure \ref{schematic}a}, upper red circle, \textbf{\ref{schematic}b} inset), we quench the system via addition of a K$_3$AsS$_4$ salt solution that screens the electrostatic repulsion of the highly charged NCs that initially stabilizes them in the colloidal phase.
-As a result, the quenched state consists of colloidal NCs in coexistence with NCs in a metastable liquid phase (\textbf{Figure \ref{schematic}a}, lower red circle, \textbf{\ref{schematic}b} inset) \cite{tanner_enhancing_2024}.
+In addition to studying colloidal-phase NCs (\textbf{Figure \ref{schematic}a} inset, \textbf{\ref{schematic}b} upper red circles), we quench the system by adding a K$_3$AsS$_4$ salt solution that screens the electrostatic repulsion that initially stabilizes the highly charged NCs.
+Consequently, the quenched state consists of colloidal NCs in coexistence with NCs in a metastable liquid phase (\textbf{Figure \ref{schematic}a} inset, \textbf{\ref{schematic}b} lower red circle) \cite{tanner_enhancing_2025}.
 To measure the structure and dynamics of NCs in the colloidal and liquid phases, we use MHz XPCS at the Materials Imaging and Dynamics (MID) instrument at the European XFEL (\textbf{Figures 1, S1}) \cite{madsen_materials_2021,tschentscher_photon_2017,decking_mhz-repetition-rate_2020}.
-The NC solutions scatter X-rays generated from pulse trains consisting of $N_\text{train}$ = 50 ultrafast ($\sim$50 fs duration), spatially coherent X-ray pulses at a 2.2 MHz repetition rate onto the detector \cite{henrich_adaptive_2011} located 7 m from the sample.
+The NC solutions scatter X-rays generated from pulse trains consisting of $N_\text{train}$ = 50 ultrafast ($\sim$50 fs-duration), spatially coherent X-ray pulses at a 2.2 MHz repetition rate onto the detector \cite{henrich_adaptive_2011} located 7 m downstream.
 By azimuthally integrating detector images like in \textbf{Figure 2a}, we obtain one-dimensional SAXS patterns, $I(q)$, which describe the scattered X-rays' intensity as a function of momentum transfer, $q$ (\textbf{Figure 2b}).
-By fitting the background-subtracted SAXS patterns to models of colloidal and liquid phases (\textbf{Figure S2}, \textbf{Methods}), we extract the NC size distribution and liquid phase NC volume fraction, which is 0.3 for the example in \textbf{Figure 2b}.
+By fitting the background-subtracted SAXS patterns to models of colloidal and liquid phases (\textbf{Figure S2}, \textbf{Methods}), we extract the NC size distribution and liquid-phase NC volume fraction --- 0.3 for the example in \textbf{Figure 2b}.